Aortic regurgitation occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 Hepatic congestion may be associated with right upper quadrant abdominal pain.

 Unlike in chronic aortic regurgitation, almost all patients with significant acute aortic regurgitation are symptomatic.
 Signs of acute left heart failure — including severe dyspnea, dyspnea at rest, orthopnea and paroxysmal nocturnal dyspnea (PND) — arise.
-Patients typically present with symptoms of low cardiac output and systemic vasoconstriction, including pallor and coolness in the distal extremities, peripheral cyanosis, and tachycardia (with a reduced peripheral pulse).
-[HTH 14e - Chapter 47: p25B] Hypotension, flash pulmonary edema and shock can also occur.
+Patients typically present with symptoms of low cardiac output and systemic vasoconstriction, including pallor and coolness in the distal extremities, peripheral cyanosis and tachycardia (with a reduced peripheral pulse).
+(Hurst’s the Heart; 2017;47;25b.)
+Hypotension, flash pulmonary edema and shock can also occur.

 Physical Examination – Aortic Regurgitation